 Saturday 20 April saw Porsche Centre Bournemouth start the second season of the Porsche Classic Restoracing Championship at Donington Park.

-Race two began much the same as race one, with Ben leading from the front before slowly edging ahead to obtain a healthy lead.
-Then, the safety car was deployed due to an accident in the backfield.
+Race two began much the same as race one, leading from the front even after missing the holeshot into the first corner.
+We slowly edged away and had a good lead, until the safety car was deployed due to an accident in the backfield.
 Ben was great at backing up the pack and making a quick run to the first corner.
-He extended his lead once again to eventually take the victory.
+He extended his lead again to eventually take the victory.

 Needless to say everyone was happy to be back in front and scoring points.
 We currently lead the Championship and have some work to do on the car for the next round at Brands Hatch on the Saturday 4 May.